 Applying axe handle finish by brushing

 Brushing is what most people go with and it is also what it sounds like.
 Take a brush, dip it in the finish, and apply it up and down the handle.
 Gently wipe down the excess and leave it to dry.
-Penetration with this technique is low, which is why you should apply several layers of finish for several days.
+Penetration with this technique is low, so you should apply several layers of finish for several days.
 You should aim to apply at least three layers of finish to your axe handle.
 This might take a couple of days, but it’ll be well worth it.

-Safety tips when oiling your axe
+Safety tips when oiling your axe handle

 The main tip is to prevent fire – don’t bunch up your rags that you apply or wipe the oil finish with and throw them into the trash wet.
 This is because they can spontaneously combust.
 If there is pine tar or turpentine in the mix, it can create a very violent flame in a place where you need and expect it least.
 Leave your rags unfolded and flattened out to dry – then you can toss them safely.